rszoh/academic-kickstart/content/authors/admin/_index.md

 ---

-Roger S Zoh is an associate professor of Biostatistics in the department of Epidemiology and Biostatistics at Indiana University in Bloomington, IN.
+Roger S. Zoh is an associate professor of Biostatistics in the School of public health in the department of Epi/Biostat at Indiana University, Bloomington IN.
 His research interests include development of Bayesian methodolgy for the analysis of Genomics, diet, and physical activity data.